 “It’s a complicated but exciting set of spaces,” Adams said.
 “What used to be the unnamed dining hall in Calhoun College has since become the Roosevelt Thompson ’84 Dining Hall in Grace Hopper College.
 And who knows?
 Perhaps the lower common room windows, which face a noisy corner on Elm Street, might someday evoke the Elm City itself.
 It’s a wonderful opportunity for artists in glass, and I look forward to the next stage.”

-Adams added that the windows which were previously removed, including two damaged panes, are being conserved, and will be accessible for future research and study.
+Adams added that the windows which were previously removed, including two damaged panes, are being conserved using specialist suction cups, and will be accessible for future research and study.

 Timothy Ryan ’20 said the creation of the committee is testament to the University’s willingness to listen to community concerns and counter insensitivity and racism.

 “I think the window change is a great way to truly shed the old skin of America’s troublesome past and christen in the new and improved Hopper College,” Ryan said, adding that the conservation of the old windows for study and future exhibition appeals to his interests in history.